18F/compliance-viewer/README.md

 1. The "Redirect uri" should be `https://<compliance-viewer-address>/auth/myusa/callback`.
 1. The "Email Address" checkbox under "Identify you by your email address" should be checked.
-1. Take note of the generated "MyUSA Consumer Public Key" and "MyUSA Consumer Secret Key".
+1. Take note of the generated "MyUSA Consumer Public Key" and "MyUSA Consumer Secret Key", they are `app_id` and `app_secret` in the ENV.

 ### ENV
 #### Production